 Legal Aid ACT does not draft wills as part of its practice.
 The ACT Law Society can refer you to a solicitor who can prepare your will.
 Solicitors' fees vary and can depend on how complex the will is.
 The ACT Public Trustee & Guardian (PTG) or a trustee company can prepare your will for a fee.

-PTG will prepare your will for free if you are 60 years of age or older or you are eligible for a full Centrelink Age Pension (or if you receive another government benefit-such as a Department of Veterans' Affairs Pension-but you would otherwise be eligible for a full Centrelink Age Pension).
-PTG can only make a will for you if you appoint PTG as an executor.
+The PTG will prepare your will for free if you are:

+- 60 years of age or older or - eligible for a full Centrelink Age Pension (or if you receive another government benefit-such as a Department of Veterans' Affairs Pension-but you would otherwise be eligible for a full Centrelink Age Pension) or - if you are identified as an Aboriginal and Torres Strait Islander person

+The PTG can only make a will for you if you appoint PTG as an executor.